sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 <!-- expect(index).toBe(1) -->

-Here long names make the code look more complex than it is:
+Here, long names make the code look more complex than it is:

 <!-- const purchaseOrders = [{poNumber: 11}, {poNumber: 22}], purchaseOrder = {poNumber: 22} -->